John Trumbull: American Revolutionary War

 As a soldier in the American Revolutionary War, Trumbull rendered a particular service at Boston by sketching plans of the British and American lines and works.
 He witnessed the Battle of Bunker Hill.
 He was appointed second aide-de-camp to General George Washington, and in June 1776, deputy adjutant general to General Horatio Gates.
 Trumbull resigned from the army in 1777; the cause was reported to be a dispute over the dating of his commission, which would have blocked him from further promotion.

-In 1780, a financially struggling Trumbull decided to work as a professional artist and sailed to London, where he was introduced to Benjamin Franklin.
+In 1780, a financially struggling Trumbull decided to work as a professional artist and sailed to London, via France where he was introduced to Benjamin Franklin.
 Trumbull studied under Benjamin West.
 At West's suggestion, Trumbull painted small pictures of the American Revolutionary War and miniature portraits.
 He painted about 250 such portraits in his lifetime.
 He also painted the portrait of Washington from memory during this time.

 Arrested in Britain

-On September 23, 1780, British agent Major John André was captured by Continental Army troops in North America; he was hanged as a spy on October 2, 1780.
-After news reached Great Britain, outrage flared and Trumbull was arrested for treason, since he was known to be an officer in the Continental Army and of similar rank to André.

-Trumbull was imprisoned for seven months at Tothill Fields Bridewell in London.
+On September 23, 1780, British Major John André, the head of Britain's intelligence operations in North America, was captured by American forces and hanged as a spy on October 2.
+After news of André's execution reached England outrage flared and Trumbull was arrested for treason, since he was known to be a former Continental Army officer who held a similar rank to André.
+Trumbull was imprisoned for seven months at Tothill Fields Bridewell in London before being released.